accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 So let's go ahead and implement them.

 The syntax for implementing `Send` and `Sync` is quite minimal.
-They're marker types, so they don't have any methods.
-The vast majority of the time taken to implement them is ensuring that your implementation follows Rust's rules.
+They're marker traits, so they don't have any methods.
+The vast majority of the time taken to implement them is spent ensuring that your implementation follows Rust's rules.

 </details>